HashDG/simpol/README.md

-# simpol
+# SimPol v1.0.0
-Economics Simulation to study classical economics
+Economic simulation to understand classical economics.
+Here it's about exchanges, and bet.
+Money statistics are stocked in a .csv file, in the `fr/hash/simpol/entities/pol`.

+No dependencies required